JaySunSyn/polyflat/README.md

 `npm install -g generator-polymer`

 #### Run Polyflat template
-cd into your project folder
+cd into your project folder and
 `gulp serve`